Interpolation inequalities on the sphere and phase transition: rigidity, symmetry and symmetry breaking: Introduction

-Let us give a brief account of the literature.
-M.-F.~Bidault-V\'eron and L.~V\'eron proved Inequality~\eqref{Ineq:GNS0} in~\cite[Corollary~6.1]{1991} as a consequence of a rigidity result.
-Another proof by W.~Beckner in~\cite{MR1230930} relies on spectral methods, the Funk-Hecke formula and a duality result introduced by E.~Lieb in~\cite{Lieb-83}.
-An earlier version corresponding to the range $p\in(2,2^\#)$ with $2^\#=(2\,d^2+1)/(d-1)^2$ if $d\ge2$ and $2^\#=+\infty$ if $d=1$ was established by D.~Bakry and M.~Emery in~\cite{Bakry-Emery85,MR808640}, using the \emph{carr\'e du champ} method and the heat flow.
-We refer to~\cite{MR3155209} for a general overview of the \emph{carr\'e du champ} method in the context of Markov processes or linear diffusion equations, and to~\cite{MR2381156,Dolbeault20141338} for the extension to nonlinear diffusion equations.
-Also see Appendix~\ref{Sec:CarreDuChamp} for further references in the case of the sphere.
+Let us quote some additional entry points in the literature.
+M.-F.~Bidaut-V\'eron and L.~V\'eron proved~\cite{1991} Inequality~\eqref{Ineq:GNS1} as a consequence of a \emph{rigidity} result, \emph{i.e.}, the property that there is no other positive critical point than the constant functions.
+This strategy goes back to the work of B.~Gidas and J.~Spruck~\cite{MR615628}.
+The proof of~\eqref{Ineq:GNS1} by W.~Beckner~\cite{MR1230930} relies on spectral methods, the Funk-Hecke formula and a duality result introduced by E.~Lieb~\cite{Lieb-83}.
+An earlier version corresponding to the range $p\in(2,2^\#)$ was established by D.~Bakry and M.~Emery~\cite{Bakry-Emery85,MR808640}, using the \emph{carr\'e du champ} method and the heat flow.
+We refer to the book of D.~Bakry, I.~Gentil and M.~Ledoux~\cite{MR3155209} for a general overview of the \emph{carr\'e du champ} method in the context of Markov processes or linear diffusion equations, and to several papers~\cite{MR2381156,Dolbeault20141338,1504} for the extension to nonlinear diffusion equations.
+Inequality~\eqref{Ineq:GNS2} is less standard than~\eqref{Ineq:GNS1} and we are not aware of any specific reference, except for $\theta=\theta^\#$, as a consequence of improvements of~\eqref{Ineq:GNS1} based on the \emph{carr\'e du champ} method~\cite{Dolbeault_2020b}.
+We also refer to a presentation~\cite{Dolbeault_2020b} of \emph{entropy methods} based on nonlinear flows and \emph{improved interpolation inequalities}, with further references therein.
+An important motivation for~\eqref{Ineq:GNS2} arises from pure states in Lieb-Thirring estimates and interpolation inequalities for systems~\cite{BDT}.
+We finally refer to review papers~\cite{1703,Dolbeault:2021wb} on, respectively, functional inequalities and branches of solutions in various frameworks, and entropy methods associated with nonlinear diffusion equations.